icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 The `Config` object lets us choose things like what graphics device we are using, what memory to use for our memory allocation, and all that jazz.
-But it gives us pretty reasonable defaults, so I've yet to need to actually mess with it.
+But it gives us pretty good defaults, so I've yet to need to actually mess with it.

 We just pass the `Config` to the `factory::init()` method and it creates